bywords/directed_sentiment_analysis/README.md

 ## Reference

-You can get more information on the dataset and method in [our paper]().

-You can use the resources for your projects by citing the paper.
+You can get more information on the dataset and method in [our paper]() in ACL'21.
+You can use the resources for your purposes by citing the paper.

 ```
 @inproceedings{park2021directed,